Three DEI Tips for Solopreneurs and Freelancers

 Investing in executive coaching is one of the most meaningful steps you can take towards diversity and inclusion strategy as a solopreneur.
 Before you dive into action on any business decision that will impact your operations or brand reputation, one-on-one coaching will help to develop your strengths and address your weaknesses as a leader.
-Your development as a leader and as a person is crucial to making informed decisions and to problem-solve in a collaborative and inclusive manner when situations arise.
+Your development as a leader and as a person is crucial to making informed decisions and to problem-solve in a collaborative and inclusive manner.
 Seeking out a DEI consultant to help conduct surveys with your previous customers and clients about how well they believe your company is promoting inclusive values.

 Ensuring Your Deliverables are Diverse and Inclusive

 When I work with clients, I start with an in-depth assessment that includes a review of their website, newsletters, and social media.
 Making sure that language and images are inclusive and that materials prioritize accessibility are some important factors to consider.
 We all want to see ourselves positively represented in books, movies, and TV programming.
 The same applies to professional settings and business materials.
 Working with a DEI consultant to incorporate inclusivity from beginning to end will show because partners and customers can see through last minute-decisions or hopping onto trends like #BodyPositivity or #SupportBlackBusiness without adequate background research or commitments to further the goals of those movements.